Barón Rojo: Early years, first album: 1980–81

+The original lineup of Barón Rojo consisted of brothers Armando and Carlos De Castro, both guitarists, who had just left the hard rock band Coz.
+José Luis Campuzano, nicknamed "Sherpa", who came from the prog rock band Módulos, joined them as bassist and vocalist.
+They eventually added Uruguayan drummer Hermes Calabria, who after touring Spain with his prog rock band Psiglo decided to stay in the country.
+Songwriting duties were divided between the de Castro brothers and "Sherpa" and his wife Carolina Cortés (who wrote the lyrics for his songs).
+This lineup remained stable until 1989.

-Barón Rojo released their debut album, Larga Vida al Rock and Roll, in 1981, and the first single from the record was "Con Botas Sucias".
+Barón Rojo released their debut album, Larga Vida al Rock and Roll, in 1981, with the first single being "Con Botas Sucias".
 The record achieved moderate success, earning them coverage from the media after winning Gold certification.
-To promote the album, Barón Rojo toured around Spain.
-This album heavily influenced the Spanish rock band Héroes del Silencio.
+It also strongly influenced the Spanish rock band Héroes del Silencio.

+In addition, it caught the attention of the Australian hard rock band AC/DC, who invited the Spaniards to accompany them on their 1981–1982 U.S. tour.
+Barón Rojo turned down this offer, because they considered the travel costs too high, a decision they would later regret, as they never managed to enter the U.S. market.

 Two albums, global success: 1982–83

 Barón Rojo moved to London for the recording of their second album, Volumen Brutal (1982), at Kingsway Studios, owned by Deep Purple frontman Ian Gillan.
 This album was released in two versions: one with the lyrics in Spanish and another sung in English.
 Bruce Dickinson from Iron Maiden is credited for helping them with the translation.

-Volumen Brutal led the band to international success, especially in the UK, where they were featured on the cover of music magazine Kerrang!
-The album sold two million copies worldwide.
+Volumen Brutal led the band to international success, especially in the UK, where they were featured on the cover of music magazine Kerrang!, and it influenced numerous future metal musicians, such as Michael Amott (Carcass, Arch Enemy), who has stated that Barón Rojo is one of his favourite bands, or Ronnie Romero (Rainbow, Elegant Weapons), who says Volumen Brutal is the first album he ever bought.
+The record sold two million copies worldwide.
 It is considered one of the very best metal albums ever released in Spain, and one of the band's best releases.

-On 27 August 1982, Barón Rojo played at the Reading music festival, along with renowned bands such as Iron Maiden, Twisted Sister, and Marillion.
+On 27 August 1982, Barón Rojo played at the Reading music festival, along with Iron Maiden, Twisted Sister, and Marillion.

 In 1983, Metalmorfosis, their third studio album, also recorded in London, was released and contained, among many other tracks, the well-known ballad "Siempre estás allí".
 Together with Volumen Brutal, it is considered one of their best albums.